 A key area to consider is the difference between facts and best guesses – or ‘guestimates’.
 It is tempting to give more authority to a person or institution that can provide a substantial body of facts.
 For example, on financial matters, you could assume an hierarchy whereby The West Australian newspaper holds more authority than a suburban paper but less than, say, the Australian Financial Review.
 In turn, the AFR will be seen as more mainstream than the Economist magazine and therefore less reliable on the provision of sophisticated information.
 However, what happens when the Economist makes a comment on political matters – do its economic credentials provide its political comment with more authority?
 In other words, there is an inferred authority that we can give an individual or institution – that may not be factually justifiable.
 As an example of how this can work, consider how many actors are surprised when their fans expect them to be as capable as the characters that they play… It seems that we humans are not very good at differentiating between assumed authority and true authority.

 The assumption of perfect or even near-perfect knowledge is a very dangerous trait for an investor.
 The demise of Long Term Capital hedge fund is a classic case of point.
 The company was renowned for hiring financial genius’ and Nobel Laureates.
 It had access to proprietary knowledge of the highest level and was able to take advantage of small differentials in pricing across currency, equity, debt and commodity markets.
-However, the company eventually leveraged itself (and came within a whisker of taking the rest of Wall Street) into oblivion.
+However, the company eventually leveraged how is it used itself (and came within a whisker of taking the rest of Wall Street) into oblivion.
 The assumption of perfect knowledge had clouded the chaos of financial markets and led the operators to assume that the world would only operate within tolerances and fluctuations that matched the assumptions of the very clever black boxes that drove their trading tactics.